hanmenghan/TMC/README.md

 - Step 3: Use dempster’s combination rule rather than traditional fusion strategies to combine the uncertainty and belief masses from different modalities.
     <details>
     <summary>
-    Code of dempster’s combination rule.
+    Code of dempster’s combination rule (click the triangle to expand the code).
     </summary>

     ```python